salrashid123/diy_oidc/README.md

 ## DIY OIDC Server

-Simple `OIDC` server which will can issue arbitrary `JWT` claims.
+Simple `OIDC` server which will can issue arbitrary `oidc` tokens which an app can verify using the server's associated `JWK` endpoint/certificates

-The intent of this application is to provide a test harness against which you can authenticate any arbitrary system capable of supporting OIDC.
+The intent of this application is to provide a test harness against which you can configure a system which authenticates the bearer of an OIDC token using a JWK endpoint.

-This OIDC server does not require authentication to get a token; it will simply sign and issue an OIDC token with whatever claims you need and pass though to it.
+This OIDC server does not require authentication to get a token; all you have to do is post the JWT claims it needs to sign.
+The response will be an OIDC token which you can submit to any other server for authentication.

 Basically, its a test app and needless to say **do not** use this in production...